 Areas of law:

-Caitlin attained a first-class honours degree in History from Swansea University, following which she received a “Law First” scholarship to study the Graduate Diploma in Law (GDL) and Legal Practice Course (LPC) at the University of Law, before joining Reeds to complete her professional training.
+Caitlin attained a First-Class Honours degree in History from Swansea University.
+Following this, she received a “Law First” scholarship to study the Graduate Diploma in Law (GDL) and Legal Practice Course (LPC) at the University of Law, in which she achieved a distinction, before joining Reeds to complete her professional training.

 Young Legal Aid Lawyers